Research and Enterprise

 The conference sought to provide a framework for a discussion on and around Jewellery and Silvermsithing ‘Entrepreneurship or Enterprise?’ by celebrating present achievements and looking forward to exploring what the future might hold.

-The next ‘Future Craft’ conference is to be hosted by Queensland College of Art Griffith University in Australia.
-Date to be confirmed.
+The next ‘Future Craft’ conference is to be hosted by Queensland College of Art Griffith University in Australia in 2020.

 Future Craft Programme